rafig0/No-Relay-Arduino-Light-Timer-for-Bedtime/README.md

 3. After 15 seconds, the Arduino sends a signal to the servo to move and flip the switch to "OFF".
 4. You’re already cozy in bed.
 Mission accomplished.

-## 📄 Code

-The original Arduino code was lost (RIP previous PC 💀), but the logic was super simple:

-- Wait 15 seconds → move servo arm 90° to toggle off the light.
-- You can calibrate how much to move the servo arm by fine-tuning the code with proper degrees by doing trial and error.
-- I have still uploaded a demo code for this project.

 ## 🛠️ Setup Instructions

 1. Mount the servo securely over your physical light switch.
 I used masking tape as it was a temporary setup.